 Our team of brilliant Data Scientists in Warsaw, Poland developed a ground-breaking Big Data engine called AQ Technology that enables query speeds of 100x any other threat detection platform.
 AQ Technology allows us to analyze the full set of logs without data reduction, more accurately generate alerts, and to discover new and unknown threats in the data.

 Layered with multiple machine learning models and behavioral analytics, we are able to find the anomalies in the data and the advanced threats, like ransomware.
+Additionally, implementing the latest generational detection solution, threat analytics.

 If you’re interested in learning more, please reach out to our sales team for a demo.